eminentspoon/picoplasma_homeassistant/README.md

 # picoplasma_homeassistant
-A HomeAssistant compatible script for the Pimoroni Wireless Plasma kit
+A Home Assistant compatible project for the Pimoroni Wireless Plasma kit

 # Overview